 Arc’teryx Rush Jacket Review | Verdict

 First up, it’s probably worth mentioning the price.
 The Rush Jacket is pretty expensive.
 There are shells out there with a higher price tag, but it’s certainly not cheap.
 That said, you get a lot of jacket for your money.
 Because of the fabric and construction methods used, it should outlast most other shells of a similar weight.
 Break the cost down over multiple winter season’s worth of use and it doesn’t seem too bad.

 Unless something better comes along I’m pretty sure this will be my default resort and splitboarding shell for years to come.
 On benign days in the backcountry I might choose to take a lighter and more packable jacket.
 Most days though I suspect the Rush will be either in my pack, or on my back.
 At just under 600g there are of course lighter jackets around but the Rush definitely offers a lot for that weight.
 The streamlined construction and 3 layer fabric also mean it packs down pretty well too.

 So, a big thumbs up for the Arc’teryx Rush Jacket.
 It’s a beautifully designed, premium shell that’s both durable and protective yet also light and packable.
 It’s a great option for the freerider who wants one jacket to wear all winter, whether at the resort or in the backcountry.

-// I’ll update this review with more thoughts later this spring //
+// I’ll update this review with more thoughts at a later date //

 Disclaimer – I aim to be open and honest when writing gear reviews.
 On this occasion, Arc’teryx gave me a sample jacket for review.
 My views and opinions are independent whether I’m reviewing an item that has been loaned or given to me, or a product I purchased myself.